“The Greatest Episode in TV History.”

 “College” is a simple episode.
 Tony Soprano and his daughter, Meadow, are off in New England visiting prospective liberal arts schools, while Carmela spends the night back in New Jersey with a priest.
 No other distractions, just two stories that build to thunderous climaxes.

 Mere minutes into the episode, Meadow asks her father straight up, “Are you in the mafia?”
-It’s the question we’ve wanted Tony to address all along, and it catches him by surprise.
-At first, he denies it, but eventually admits the truth, telling Meadow that she is almost a fully-grown woman and it’s best to be honest with her.
+It’s the question we’ve wanted Tony to address all along and it completely catches him by surprise.
+At first he denies it, but eventually admits the truth, telling Meadow that she is almost a fully-grown woman and it’s best to be honest with her.
 Not too honest, of course — best not to divulge any specific details.
 But the gesture itself makes us proud.
 Even if the overall subject is inherently bad, Tony is being a good father by being truthful to his daughter.

 “College” is the episode that fully calls all these supposedly endearing qualities into question: what kind of man is Tony Soprano?
 Gary Cooper or Golem?
 Hero or antihero?